-E. How individuals with the most significant disabilities are selected for services before all other individuals with disabilities; and n.
-Goals and Plans for Distribution of title VI Funds.
+E. How individuals with the most significant disabilities are selected for services before all other individuals with disabilities; and

 2. If the designated State unit has elected to serve eligible individuals, regardless of any established order of selection, who require specific services or equipment to maintain employment.